Click to register for the conference

 Turn right out of the Omni parking garage onto Ridge St. At the first traffic light, make a left onto Preston Ave.
 Preston Ave. becomes Rugby Rd. after one mile.
 Continue for 1/10 mile on Rugby Rd. and at the traffic light, make a very slight left onto Barracks Rd.
 Follow Barracks Rd., and at the next traffic light, turn left onto Rt.
 29 S/Emmett St. Pass the Barracks Road Shopping Center on your right and turn right at the traffic light at Arlington Blvd.
 The Law School is at the end of Arlington Blvd.

-Students who wish to submit an entry must be considered a student in good standing during the 2009-2010 academic year at an ABA accredited law degree program.
+Students who wish to submit an entry must be considered a student in good standing during the 2009-2010 academic year at any ABA accredited law degree program in the United States.
 The Selection Committee will consider all papers meeting the eligibility criteria that are submitted by the deadline.

-Papers must be submitted electronically to Tim Lovelace, University of Virginia School of Law, at timlovelace@virginia.edu.
+Papers must be submitted electronically to Tim Lovelace, Assistant Director of the Center for the Study of Race and Law, University of Virginia School of Law, at timlovelace@virginia.edu.
 Students must format their papers in Microsoft Word.
 The main text should be in 12-point font and double-spaced with 1-inch margins on all sides of each page.
 The paper should have footnotes, not endnotes, and the footnotes should be no smaller than 9-point font.
 Papers should be no more than 15,000 words, and papers no longer than 40 pages are preferred.
 Only one paper per entrant will be considered.
-All entries must be submitted by Dec.
-19, 2009.
+The deadline for the Competition has been extended.
+All entries must be submitted by January 5, 2010.